Are you curious to know which credit cards money expert Clark Howard carries in his wallet in 2024?

 Clark says his wife is the primary user of their Double Cash card, while he uses the next card on our list for his everyday purchases.
 That’s his family’s way of keeping their monthly spending sorted while getting similar rewards.

-Read Team Clark’s full review of the card here.
+Read Team Clark’s full review of the Citi Double Cash card.

 Navy Federal Visa cashRewards Card

-The Navy Federal Visa cashRewards Card is another “new-ish” credit card in Clark’s wallet.
+The Navy Federal Visa cashRewards Card is one of the most-used credit cards in Clark’s wallet.
 He added this one in 2020 when the credit union offered a promotional deal that gives him unlimited 2% cash back for three years.

 Clark, who qualifies for credit union membership as a longtime member of the Georgia National Guard, says this card is “phenomenal” and that he uses it for his personal everyday purchases.